-During a second step it should be attempted to identify the drivers of net benefits (Fig. 2 right side) and to cluster single customers at the level of customer groups.
+In a next step it should be attempted to identify the drivers of net benefits (fig. 4 right side) and to cluster single customers at the level of customer groups.
 The allocation of marketing resources on activities to meet customer needs is an important process to create a sustainable competitive advantage.
-In order to edit the second process of capitalization of customer value in the market, the value of the customer has to be measured.
+In order to edit the next process of capitalization of customer value in the market, the value of the customer has to be measured.

-3.3 Operationalization of the Customer Value (Value of the Customer)
+(3) Operationalization of the customer value (Value of the customer)

-The successful creation of the second sub-process (benefit capitalization) requires the measurement of the customers' value.
+The successful creation of the next sub-process (benefit capitalization) requires the measurement of the customers' value.
 In our understanding customer value is a monetary, profit-oriented dimension.
-That implies, that it includes an evaluation of the revenues and the customer specific costs of a business relationship in the customer life circle (Reinartz Krafft, 2001).
-In general, the customer value is conceptualized by two dimensions:
+This implies that it includes an evaluation of the revenues and the customer specific costs of a business relationship in the customer life circle (Reinartz/Krafft, 2001).
+In general, the customer's value is conceptualized by two dimensions:

-Base value

-Growth value (up selling-, cross selling and reference potential).
+- Base value - Growth value (up-selling-, cross-selling and reference potential).